Mount Vernon, New York

 Mount Vernon is a city in Westchester County, New York, United States.
 It is an inner suburb of New York City, immediately to the north of the borough of the Bronx.
-As of the 2020 census, Mount Vernon had a population of 73,893, making it the eighth most populous city in the state (2010).
+As of the 2020 census, Mount Vernon had a population of 73,893, making it the 8th-largest city in the state and largest African-American majority city in the state.
+Mount Vernon has 12,898 Jamaicans with African and Indian descent that had immigrated from their homeland of Jamaica after the country gained its independence from Britain on August 6, 1962.

 Mount Vernon has two major sections.
-South-side Mount Vernon is more urban while north-side Mount Vernon is more residential.
-Mount Vernon's downtown business district is on the city's south side, which features the City Hall, Mount Vernon's main post office, Mount Vernon Public Library, office buildings, and other municipal establishments.
+South-side Mount Vernon is more urban, while north-side Mount Vernon is more residential.
+Mount Vernon's downtown business district is on the city's south side, which includes City Hall, Mount Vernon's main post office, Mount Vernon Public Library, office buildings, and other municipal establishments.

 History

 The Mount Vernon area was first settled in 1664 by families from Connecticut as part of the Town of Eastchester.
 Mount Vernon became a village in 1853, and a city in 1892.
+Early development was driven by the New York Industrial Home Association No. 1, a home building cooperative organized to build homes for "tradesmen, employees, and other persons of small means".

-Mount Vernon takes its name from George Washington's Mount Vernon plantation in Virginia, much like neighboring Wakefield (in the Bronx) was named for the Virginia plantation where Washington was born (now part of George Washington Birthplace National Monument).
+Mount Vernon takes its name from George Washington's Mount Vernon plantation in Virginia, much as neighboring Wakefield (in the Bronx) was named for the Virginia plantation where Washington was born.

-In 1894, the voters of Mount Vernon participated in a referendum on whether they wanted to consolidate into a new "City of Greater New York."
+In 1894, the voters of Mount Vernon participated in a referendum on whether to consolidate into a new "City of Greater New York".
 The cities of Brooklyn (coterminous with Kings County) and Long Island City, the western towns and villages of Queens County, and all of Richmond County (present day Staten Island) all voted to join with the existing city (present day Manhattan and The Bronx).
 However, the returns were so negative in Mount Vernon and the adjacent city of Yonkers that those two areas were not included in the consolidated city and remain independent to this day.